JeremiasMeister/enigma-3d/README.md

 A first little game, developed with enigma, can be found here: https://github.com/JeremiasMeister/enigma-flappy-bird

+For support on how to use the Engine, you can use this GPT-4 if you are subscribed to ChatGPT+: https://chat.openai.com/g/g-omfu2zhKf-enigma-3d-expert

 The API is quite straightforward and easy to use; see the example below.

 **PBR Bloom postprocess and transparent objects**